didoesdigital/steno-dictionaries/README.md

 - [`nouns.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/nouns.json) contains a few hundred additional words.
 - [`proper-nouns.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/proper-nouns.json) contains a few hundred proper nouns.
-- [`condensed-strokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/condensed-strokes.json) contains a combination of existing strokes in the main Plover dictionary so that they appear in searches when you look up strokes.
-These words can already be written using the default Plover dictionary and prefix/suffix strokes or punctuation strokes.
-It can be useful for improving dictionary lookups, but it is not needed to write the words.
-It can cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/issues/174) in rare situations, so you may want to add it to your Plover config in a certain order so that it is overwritten by the other dictionaries.
+- [`condensed-strokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/condensed-strokes.json) contains entries made up of strokes using existing words, prefixes, suffixes, and punctuation strokes.
+It can be useful for improving word lookups, but it is not needed to write the words.
-- [`condensed-strokes-fingerspelled.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/condensed-strokes-fingerspelled.json) contains fingerspellings for words that are neither contained in the default Plover dictionary, nor able to be composed using default Plover dictionary strokes.
-It's less helpful but can also be used for dictionary lookups to confirm that there is no known Plover stroke for a word.
-It can cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/pull/37#issuecomment-1243846921) in rare situations, so you may want to exclude it or add it to your Plover config in a certain order so that it is overwritten by the other dictionaries.
+- It can cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/issues/174) in rare situations, so you may want to add it to your Plover config in a certain order so that it is overwritten by the other dictionaries.
+There are a small number of entries in this dictionary that rely on [Plover's orthography rules](https://www.openstenoproject.org/learn-plover/lesson-7-orthography-rules-and-suffix-keys.html) for the condensed strokes to produce the entry's translation.
+- [`condensed-strokes-fingerspelled.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/condensed-strokes-fingerspelled.json) is a tiny dictionary that contains only fingerspelled entries to improve Typey Type hints.
+I intend to make this dictionary redundant and completely delete it in the future.

+> [!NOTE]
+> Historically, the condensed-stroke dictionaries used to cause [spacing issues](https://github.com/didoesdigital/steno-dictionaries/issues/174) in rare fingerspelling situations.
+If anything like that happens again, please open a new issue and let me know.

 ## Fingerspelling Dictionaries